SSoelvsten/adiar/docs/index.md

 _Adiar_ is a library for manipulating Binary Decision Diagrams even when these grow bigger than the memory one has available.
-To achieve this, all operations are not implemented recursively with a global memoization table, but instead they are created as streaming algorithms that exploit the sorting of the graph on disk to delay recursion with Time-Forward Processing.
+To achieve this, all operations are not implemented recursively with a shared unique node table, but instead they are created as streaming algorithms that exploit the sorting of the graph on disk to delay recursion with Time-Forward Processing.
 {: .fs-6 .fw-300 }